somesh4523/somesh4523/README.md

 ---

 ## 🔐 Research Projects
-*Below is a summary of my contributions to these projects.*
+*Below is a summary of my projects.*

 ### 🚀 Krishi Cobot
 **eYantra_25-26**